-It may be noted that there exists a degree of variance among the costs per capita for General Government expense for comparable towns.
-TABLE 4.6 has been included to demonstrate this variance framed among those present in other expense categories.
+It may be noted that there exists a degree of variance among the costs per capita for General Government expense for comparable towns that is further explored in Section 6.
+Table 4.6 has been included to demonstrate this variance framed among those present in other expense categories.
 It has been observed through an analysis of comparable town budgets that cost amounts within separate expense categories tend to vary considerably by municipality.
 For this reason, a range of ten municipalities with similar populations to Spring Lake was selected that would provide a reasonable average.